toombs-caeman/dotfiles/RICE.md

 This file discusses the aspirational ideal of a desktop.
-[wink](wink.md) discusses a potential implementation.

 If I'm going to go through the effort to make a nice setup.
 I'd like to have an idea of where I'm headed.

-# RICE THEORY
-ricing should curate the entire experience of using the computer.
-Most apply the term only the the desktop environment and never consider other parts of the experience of using a computer.
-What's it like to install the distribution, or personalize it?
-How many rough edges can we smooth over.

-rice iso rice.json # generate an install image (archiso) that does all the theming, and pulls in dotfiles and stuff

-# The Wink Desktop
-The unifying idea of wink is to unify.
-Why use two eyes when one is good enough?

 # problem - solution
 Certain features or motifs are often shared between applications, but with subtle differences between their implementation.